How to Fix Smoking Fireplace Problems?

 5 – New roof, new exterior paint, vent and wind turbine can produce new air issues in your home.

-6 – Now moving to the interior let’s talk about air balance within the interior of your home.
+6 – And now moving to the interior let’s talk about air balance within the interior of your home.
 This is where I find most solutions for my customers smoking problem.
 Newly blown or sprayed in an attic, insulation, new insulated windows, attic fans, bathroom fans, Jen Air ranges.
 I would go so far as to check the furnace filter if it is allowing enough air to pass throw it.

 It is interesting how many homes that we get into, where newly installed glass block windows in the basement seemed to initiate a smoking issue.
 Any of one or a combination of these items can alter the air balance just enough, to bring air down your fireplace chimney when it is in use.

-Christina, your mission to solving smoking fireplace problems is to find what has changed so that you can re-adjust it somehow to make your fireplace operational once again.
+So, Christina, your mission to solving smoking fireplace problems is to find what has changed so that you can re-adjust it somehow to make your fireplace operational once again.

 I would also suggest journaling each step that you make or adjust as well a documenting the outside weather conditions.

-Noting the flame activity as well as signs of smoke might be beneficial.
+Then noting the flame activity as well as signs of smoke might be beneficial.

 2 – Consideration possibly investing in a really cool product called a SmokeGuard.
 This thing is such a simple idea and has solved a lot of smoky fireplace issues.
 Personally, I like the black colored model as it hides in the fireplace appearance.